 If your FAFSA is selected for the Verification process, our office may not be able consider your special circumstance until the Verification process has been completed--depending on the year/type of verification you were selected for.

-Special Circumstance requests for the 2021/22 academic year will not be considered unless a completed and signed 2021 Federal Tax Return can be provided.
-Requests for the 2022/23 academic year will not be accepted until May 2022.
+Special Circumstance requests for the 2022/23 academic year will not be considered after November 1st unless a completed and signed 2022 Federal Tax Return can be provided.
+Requests for the 2023/24 academic year will not be accepted until May 2023.

 If you are receiving financial aid that can be used in the Delta Bookstore, bring a current printed billing statement along with Student ID to the bookstore each time you make a purchase.
 You can also purchase your books online through the Bookstore's website.